AdaCore/libadalang/user_manual/introduction.rst

   * General cross references queries (find all references to this entity)

 Libadalang does not (at the moment) provide full legality checks for the Ada language.
-If you want such a functionality, you’ll need to use a full Ada compiler, such as GNAT.
+If you want such a functionality, you'll need to use a full Ada compiler, such as GNAT.

 Need